You have so many choices for free writing software

 Just add your basic information and the app will create the full text for your privacy terms.

-All blogs now should have a policy page regarding privacy to ensure that your site is GDPR compliant.
+All blogs should have a policy page about privacy to make sure that your site is GDPR compliant.

 Now, this is not an article writing app so it might not really belong in a list of writing programs and author apps.